Skip to Main Content

 Stephen O’Donoghue, Director, California Scholastic Journalism Initiative and Coordinator/Writing Coach, Student Education Reporter/Sacramento School Beat

-Michael Levitin, Assistant Professor, Journalism, Diablo Valley College
+Michael Levitin, Journalism Department Chair & Faculty Member, Diablo Valley College

 Chris Verdugo, Operations Director, Contra Costa County Office of Communications & Media, Contra Costa Television